Chowki art of Kinnal village

 Very interesting.
 If I have not seen the authentic art, i have seen some that look very much like it.
 This was an interesting site, informative, and educational.
 Just what I would expect from you.
 I also like the fact that the art is not being learned for profit.
 I hate it when people behave as if the soul intent of dong anything must be to make money, and that anything that does not earn money is useless.
 There is life, and good life, unrelated to wealth.
 Thumbs up. (: v

-Thx for sharing info Mr Vivekananda
+for sharing info Mr Vivekananda

-are you from Kinhala???
+you from Kinhala???
 IF YES connect with me

 Rgrds